 You can choose the number of days you want on your Swiss Travel Pass and it can either be consecutive days (good for a fast-paced trip where you’ll be using inter-city trains most days) or a flex pass where you choose your travel days (better for longer trips where you’ll only be moving every 2/3/4 days).

-Other rail passes
+Other travel passes

 What to budget for five days in Switzerland